 Wood vs. Faux Wood

-Window treatments such as wood blinds can really transform the look of your home.
-When deciding between wood blinds and faux wood blinds, you need to consider what room you’re decorating and how large the windows are.
+Window treatments can really transform the look of your home.
+When deciding between wood blinds and faux wood blinds, you should consider the room you’re designing and the size of its windows.

-The difference between the two is the material they are made out of.
-Wood blinds are made out of wood and come in a variety of stains and paints to enrich the existing decor in your room.
-Wood blinds are better for large windows because they are lighter in weight than faux wood.
-Since wood can warp or crack, they are not recommended for high humidity areas like a bathroom or kitchen.
+The difference between wood and faux wood is the material they're made out of.
+Wood blinds are made of wood and come in a variety of stains and paints to enhance your room's decor.
+Wood blinds are better for large windows, because they aren't as heavy than faux wood.
+Since wood can warp or crack, it is not recommended for high humidity areas like bathrooms or kitchens.

 Faux Wood Blinds are made out of a composite PVC.
 They are also available in a variety of colors, both paints and faux-stains.
 Stain look faux wood blinds will have a realistic printed image of wood grain.
 Both paint and stained faux wood blinds are available with an embossed texture that adds to the real wood look.